Prince Charles Cashes In On Prince Louis, Selling Gold Embroidered Baby Shoes On His Website

 — Daily Mail U.K. (@DailyMailUK) July 21, 2018

 Prince Louis is Prince Charles’ third grandchild, joining 4-year-old Prince George and 2-year-old Prince Charlotte in the royal wings.
-His birth has created a media frenzy for information, with hype surrounding the royal family at an all-time high following the wedding of Meghan Markle, now Duchess of Sussex, to Prince Harry earlier this year.
+His birth has created a media frenzy for information, with the hype surrounding the royal family at an all-time high following the wedding of Meghan Markle, now Duchess of Sussex, to Prince Harry earlier this year.

 All profits from the sale of Highgrove merchandise and products, including services such as the garden tour, are offered up as proceeds to The Prince of Wales’s Charitable Foundation.
 Founded in 1979 and incorporated as of 2008, the foundation provides funding for several community initiatives, including work with youth and education, arts and culture, environmental sustainability, and emergency relief.